 Claire, Jane and Hannah all feel extremely privileged to be directors of Access to Rehab.
 Here is some background to our story;

-Jane and Hannah knew of each other back in the mid-’90s when we trained at Oxford Brookes University.
-We found ourselves overlapping in and out of college during placements and time at University.
+Jane and Hannah knew of each other back in the mid-’90s when they trained at Oxford Brookes University.
+They found themselves overlapping in and out of college during placements and time at University.
 So it was with a smile of excited recognition when Hannah started her first day at what was then Rivermead Rehabilitation Centre in 2000, to see Jane sat at her desk and ready to welcome the newcomer.
-We haven’t looked back since, and have formed the closest of friendships and a professional relationship that has seen us support, challenge and learn together over the years.
+They haven’t looked back since, and have formed the closest of friendships and a professional relationship that has seen them support, challenge and learn together over the years.

-Over the years, we have all taken time out for maternity leaves, and still manage the constant juggle of work and family life bringing up young children (a total of 10 between us!!).
-During times of reflection and wondering how life might evolve, Claire, Jane and Hannah began to wonder if we could bring the expertise that we had all developed to the private sector, to offer choice to those who were now at home and for whom NHS services had ceased, but rehabilitation and potential was still a huge possibility.
+Over the years, they have all taken time out for maternity leaves, and still manage the constant juggle of work and family life bringing up young children (a total of 10 between them!!).
+During times of reflection and wondering how life might evolve, Claire, Jane and Hannah began to wonder if they could bring the expertise that they had all developed to the private sector, to offer choice to those who were now at home and for whom NHS services had ceased, but rehabilitation and potential was still a huge possibility.

-We have been able to use our skills and creativity to push ourselves beyond our comfort zone, but time and time again we have been reminded of the difference that we have, and are able to make, to the lives of those affected by neurological events and illnesses and the people that love them.
+They have been able to use their skills and creativity to push themselves beyond their comfort zone, but time and time again they have been reminded of the difference that they have, and are able to make, to the lives of those affected by neurological events and illnesses and the people that love them.

-We have seen first hand the results of using theory and evidence to underpin our practice and we commit to keeping ourselves updated on new and proven treatments and approaches.
-We would be delighted to discuss your individual situation with you and to join you on your journey.
+They have seen first hand the results of using theory and evidence to underpin their practice and they commit to keeping themselves updated on new and proven treatments and approaches.
+They would be delighted to discuss your individual situation with you and to join you on your journey.